Frequently Asked Questions: WFBLL Baseball All-Stars

 Which criteria is considered when the coaches are selected?

-Each year, the committee will make their best effort to select a head coach for each team who has significant prior experience coaching, and strong understanding of, the players in that League Age group.
-Transparently, the head coach will often be a member of the coaching staff for the Whitefish Bay Jr. Dukes “A” team of the age group in question due to that coaching staff’s experience with those players.
+Each year, the All-Star Committee will make their best effort to select a head coach for each team who has not only strong baseball acumen and coaching ability, but also prior experience coaching the players in that League Age group.
+Transparently, the head coach will often (but not always) be a member of the coaching staff for the Whitefish Bay Jr. Dukes “A” team of the age group in question due to that coaching staff’s experience with those players.

-The head coach is given the freedom to select the two additional coaches that the head coach believes are best suited to coach the team and help achieve the intent of winning the tournament.
+The head coach is given the freedom to select at a minimum two additional coaches that the head coach believes are best suited to coach the team and help achieve the intent of winning the tournament.

-In order to be eligible to be a head or assistant coach for a specific All-Star team, an individual is required to serve in a coaching capacity for a WFBLL team that includes player(s) eligible for the All-Star team in question during the season.
+In order to be eligible to be a head or assistant coach for a specific All-Star team, an individual is required to serve in a coaching capacity for a WFBLL team in a specific league, as determined by Little League International; in particular:

 Which criteria is considered when the coaching staff selects the players?

 The coaching staff is given the freedom to select the team they believe is most likely to win the tournament they are participating in.
 Transparently, many or all of the players on the All-Star teams will also play for a Jr. Dukes team, as the Jr. Dukes program has a strong track record of selecting deserving players to be on their competitive travel tournament teams.
-However, while there will often be a high degree of overlap between participation on the All-Star team and the Jr. Dukes “A” team, by Little League International rule, an All-Star roster cannot be identical to a travel team roster.
+However, while there will often be a high degree of overlap between participation on the All-Star team and the Jr. Dukes “A” team, the coaching staff has no obligation to select any players on the basis of whether they play for a Jr. Dukes team.

 Coaching staffs are instructed to build a roster that they believe is most likely to win their tournament.
 The coaches will consider all aspects of a player’s ability when making their selections, including the player’s capability as a hitter, pitcher, fielder, catcher, and baserunner, as well as their coachability and ability to be a good teammate (which includes leadership qualities and how the player treats others).
 Coaches will look at the entirety of a player’s set of abilities; being highly capable in a particular area does not guarantee a player is selected, just as lacking capability in a particular area does not guarantee a player is not selected.
 In addition, the coaching staff will base their decision on a player’s “body of work”.
 Players are not awarded a spot on the All-Star team based solely on their performance in the current Little League season; rather, players are selected to the team based on how the coaching staff believes that player’s set of abilities will contribute to the team’s goal of winning the tournament.
 Accordingly, a player’s performance in travel baseball and prior WFBLL seasons will also be taken into consideration.